Mberra6/capitalise-and-reverse/README.md

 # CapitaliseAndReverse
-Serverless Web Application to capitalise, reverse, or capitalise and reverse an input text.
-Built using AWS CodeCommit, AWS Amplify, AWS Lambda, AWS StepFunctions, and AWS APIGateway
+Serverless Web Application to capitalise, reverse, or capitalise and reverse a given text.

+Built using AWS:
+  - Services used:
+    * AWS CodeCommit
+    * AWS Amplify
+    * AWS Lambda
+    * AWS StepFunctions
+    * AWS APIGateway